synilogic/AiAgentCRM/ADMIN_FUNCTIONALITY_ENHANCEMENTS.md

-# AI Agent CRM - Enhanced Admin Functionality
+# Ai Agentic CRM - Enhanced Admin Functionality

 ## 🚀 Overview

-This document outlines the comprehensive enhancements made to the admin functionality of the AI Agent CRM system.
+This document outlines the comprehensive enhancements made to the admin functionality of the Ai Agentic CRM system.
 The admin panel has been significantly upgraded with advanced features, real-time monitoring, enhanced security, and comprehensive management tools.

 ## ✨ Major Enhancements Implemented